-The Environment and Planning Group in Arthur Cox is widely acknowledged as one of Ireland’s ‘leading’ environment and planning practices.
-Our practice advises across all sectors, including Energy & Natural Resources, Water, Waste, Pharmaceutical, Chemicals, Manufacturing, Transport and Food & Drink.
-For this reason, our client base is very varied and is made up of public authorities and semi-state bodies; private developers, public private partnerships and corporates; local authorities and Government Departments; and, receivers, liquidators and funding institutions.
-Download our brochure here.
+The Environment and Planning Group in Arthur Cox is widely acknowledged as one of Ireland’s leading environment and planning practices.
+Our practice spans all sectors, including Water and Waste Water, Biologics, Chemicals, Manufacturing and Pharmaceuticals, Energy, Renewables and Natural Resources, Transport and Food and Drink.
+Our client base includes public authorities and semi-state bodies; private developers, public private partnerships and corporates; local authorities and Government Departments; receivers, liquidators and funding institutions.

-We take pride in delivering results for our clients, whether that result is securing a development / environmental consent, the successful institution or defence of criminal, civil or judicial proceedings in the District, Circuit or High Court, or resolving a dispute with competitors, a regulator or an objector to or the proponent of a project.
+We take pride in delivering results for our clients, whether that result is securing a development / environmental consent, the successful institution or defence of criminal, civil or judicial proceedings in the District, Circuit, High, Appeal, or Supreme Court, or resolving a dispute with competitors, dealing with regulators or objectors to projects.

-Our Group is headed by the highly experienced and respected partner, Deborah Spence, who is also Co-Head of our Food & Drink Group and an instrumental member of the firm’s Health and Safety Group.
-Deborah has more than 15 years’ regulatory, transactional and major development experience in this practice area and is widely recognised for her strategic thinking, which she applies to particularly good effect in her dispute resolution, judicial review and regulatory defence work and legislative drafting projects for clients.
+Our Group is headed by the highly experienced and respected partner, Deborah Spence, who is also Co-Head of our Food & Drink Group and a founding member of the firm’s Health and Safety Group.
+Deborah has more than 15 years’ regulatory, transactional and major infrastructure development experience in this practice area and is widely recognised for her strategic thinking, which she applies to particularly good effect in litigation disruption, injunction, judicial review and regulatory defence work as well as legislative drafting projects for clients.

-All environmental and planning lawyers in our Group are experienced litigators and members of our Litigation and Dispute Resolution group.
-We harness our Group’s litigation expertise to help our clients identify, manage and/or limit projects risks at the outset of a project.
+All of the lawyers in our Group are experienced litigators and members of our Litigation and Dispute Resolution group.
+We harness our Group’s litigation expertise to help our clients identify, manage and/or limit project risks at the outset.
 This puts our clients in the best possible position to defend judicial review challenges, which are more often than not taken against the grant of a development and/or environmental consent.
 We also work hard with our clients to engage in early dispute avoidance and dispute resolution in respect of any conflict.

-Our Group regularly harnesses the wide variety of complementary skills and experience of other groups within Arthur Cox, such as Energy & Natural Resources, Projects, Health and Safety, Life Sciences, Food & Drink, Property, Corporate and M&A and Corporate Recovery and Insolvency.
-Our Group also benefits from specialist input from our Belfast Office, making it the largest practice exclusively dedicated to environment and planning law on the island of Ireland.
+Our Group regularly harnesses the wide variety of complementary skills and experience of other groups within Arthur Cox, such as Infrastructure, Construction & Utilities, Health and Safety, Life Sciences, Property, Corporate and M&A and Corporate Recovery.

 - The delivery of private as well as public strategic infrastructure development